-- visa applicant made a misrepresentation;
+- The visa applicant made a misrepresentation;

-- misrepresentation was material.
+- The visa applicant's misrepresentation was material.

 A misrepresentation is a statement not in accord with the truth — made by either the visa applicant or his agent on his behalf.
 It must be a statement or a submitted document; silence is not considered a misrepresentation.
 So the fact that a tour agency or visa consultant erroneously completed a visa application does not “save” the applicant.
 Similarly, an applicant who does not know English is not “saved” because he misunderstood a question; the inaccurate information is still considered a misrepresentation.

 However, such applicants can attempt to challenge these findings on the basis that they did not willfully make the misrepresentation.
 A willful statement is made intentionally and deliberately, knowing it is untrue.
 The test is a subjective one: did this person willfully make a misrepresentation?
 An accusation that he should have known it was a misrepresentation is not sufficient to make a finding.

 Materiality can also be a very tricky determination.
 In general, the term “material” means a misrepresentation which might have led a consular officer to find a person ineligible for a visa.
 Some examples in the context of applying for a B visa:

 - failing to disclose the existence of a relative in the United States;

 - denying that the applicant had previously been in the United States;

 - failing to disclose a conviction for a crime of moral turpitude.